 You'll struggle to beat the Algarve for a villa holiday, a location with beautiful beaches and plenty to do.
 With more than 100 miles of coastline, the Algarve is renowned for its beautiful beaches, featuring golden sands and the inviting waters of the Atlantic Ocean.
 While famed for its beaches, Algarve holidays provide the perfect blend of entertainment and relaxation, with its many resorts boasting an assortment of leisure activities, from water sports to world-class golf courses.
 Expect to be charmed by the likes of Albufeira, Vilamoura and Carvoeiro, all offering a unique taste of Portuguese culture in the popular South Coast.

 Laden with breathtaking cliffs, sandy bays and plenty of fun, family-friendly activities and attractions, the Algarve is very much the ideal holiday destination.
-Search our holiday rentals in the Algarve, from luxury villas with private pools, to apartments near the beach, and holiday homes near the golf.
+Search our holiday rentals in the Algarve, from luxury villas with private pools, to villas near the beach and golf.

-The Algarve is famous for its beautiful sandy beaches, wonderful weather and great food and wine.
-The coastline is relatively unspoilt: the Algarve doesn’t suffer from densely built up villa complexes or apartment blocks.
-Even in the busiest resorts of Vilamoura, Quarteira and Albufeira you’ll find well laid out villa developments and apartments in towns with space to breathe.
+Apart from its beautiful sandy beaches, the Algarve is also famous for wonderful weather and great food and wine.
+The coastline is relatively unspoilt: the Algarve doesn’t suffer from densely built up villa complexes.
+Even in the busiest resorts of Vilamoura, Quarteira and Albufeira you’ll find well laid out villa developments with space to breathe.

 The Algarve is roughly a rectangle 150 kilometres (94 miles) wide by 50 kilometres (31 miles) deep.
 It is often divided into three main parts: Western, Central and Eastern.
 Most of the popular holiday destinations are west of Faro and its airport.
 But nothing is too far: even Sagres, the last major town in the western part of the Algarve’s, is only approximately a 90 minute drive from the airport.
 Heading east in the other direction the town of Vila Real de Sant Antonio, on the Portuguese – Spanish border, is less than an hour’s drive away.